 Park Fees still apply to anyone entering Crater Lake National Park during the Ride the Rim event.
 See a park fee schedule here.

-Vehicle Parking is located at the Steel Visitor Center/Park HQ (larger parking lot) and North Junction (limited parking).
+Vehicle Parking is located at the Steel Visitor Center/Park HQ (larger parking lot), North Junction (limited parking) and Picnic Hill (between Rim Village and Crater Lake Lodge).
 We highly recommend ride sharing if you know someone else attending.